Aref-Akminasi/aws-developer-associate/DynamoDB.md

 - Partiton key must be unique for each item
 - Partition key might not be null
-- Partition key must be "diverse" so that the data is distributed (ex: user ID)
+- Partition key must be "diverse" so that the data is distributed (ex: user_id)

 ### Option 2: Parititon Key + Sort Key (HASH + RANGE)

 - The combination must be unique for each item
 - Parition Key or Sort Key might not be null
-- Data is grouped by parititon key for searching
 - While the same partition key or sort key may appear multiple times in the table, the same combination of both cannot be duplicated.

+### Write Sharding

+- Imagine we have a voting application with two candidates, candidate A and candidate B
+- If Partition Key is Candidate ID this results into two partitions, which will generate issues (ex: Hot Partition)
+- A strategy that allows better distribution of items evenly across parititons: add a suffix or a prefix to a partition key value (ex: candidate_A-11, candidate_A-20)

-## DynamoDB - Read/Write Capacity Modes
+## DynamoDB - Capacity Modes

 - You can switch between modes once every 24 hours
-- Has two options:
+- Has two modes:

 ### Provisioned Mode (Default)

-- You specify the number of read/writes per second
+- You specify the number of WCUs/RCUs
 - You need to plan capacity beforehand
 - Support for **auto scaling** to dynamically adjusts the provisioned throughput capacity (define min, max capacity units)